-May 1st 1981 : The day Billie Jean King was outed
+May 1 1981: The day Billie Jean King publicly came out as gay

-On May 1st, 1981, Billie Jean King, driven by the circumstances, became the first prominent professional female athlete to publicly come out about her homosexuality.
-Her former secretary filed a palimony case against King, claiming she had an affair for several years with the former world no.1 and winner of 12 Grand Slam tournaments.
+On May 1, 1981, Billie Jean King, driven by circumstances, became the first prominent professional female athlete to publicly come out about her homosexuality.
+Her former secretary filed a palimony case against King, claiming she had an affair for several years with the former world No 1 and winner of 12 Grand Slam singles tournaments.

-Billie Jean King, living legend in women’s tennis
+- Billie Jean King – living legend, leader of women’s tennis

-Born in 1943, she was considered one of the greatest tennis players of all-time, owing not only to her exceptional results, but also to the role she played in women’s tennis development and appreciation.
-She won a total of 12 Grand Slam single titles between 1966 and 1974, and 27 more in doubles.
-She created the Women’s Tennis Assocation (WTA), the first syndicate to represent the interest of female tennis players.
+Born in 1943, Billie Jean King was considered one of the greatest tennis players of all time, owing not only to her exceptional results, but also to the role she played in women’s tennis development and appreciation.
+She won a total of 12 Grand Slam singles titles between 1966 and 1974, and 27 more in doubles.
+She created the Women’s Tennis Association (WTA), the first organisation to represent the interest of female tennis players.
 She was also a key player in the creation of the first women’s circuit sponsored by tobacco brand Virginia Slims.
-The first female player in tennis history to earn more than 100 000$ in one year (1971), she was also famous for participating and winning the extremely popular “Battle of the Sexes” against Bobby Riggs, in 1973.
+The first female player in tennis history to earn more than $100,000 in one year (1971), she was also famous for participating and winning the extremely popular “Battle of the Sexes” against Bobby Riggs, in 1973.
 In 1981, she was 38 years old and, although she was still a first-class doubles player, she was no longer one of the best singles players: the last time she reached a Grand Slam final was in 1975.
-She was still however president of the WTA.
+She was, however, still president of the WTA.

 As for her personal life, she had been married since 1965 to Larry King, a college tennis player himself, whom she met in the University library, in 1963.
 It was Larry who originally had the idea, in 1971, to both create a professional women’s tour and to negotiate its sponsorship by cigarette manufacturer Philip Morris.

-Marilyn Barnett, a hair-dresser born in 1948, was Billie Jean King’s personal assistant in the 70’s.
-She was at the same time her secretary, manager and confidante.
-According to her own words, quoted by the New York Times on April 30 1981, she was also “cooking, cleaning, and all other things necessary so that Mrs. King’s energy could be totally directed toward playing tennis.”
+Marilyn Barnett, a hairdresser born in 1948, was Billie Jean King’s personal assistant in the 1970s.
+At the same time she was her secretary, manager and confidante.
+According to her own words, quoted by the New York Times on April 30 1981, she was also “cooking, cleaning, and all other things necessary so that Mrs King’s energy could be totally directed toward playing tennis.”
 The two women had an affair from 1972 to 1979.
 In 1979, Marilyn became paraplegic after a fall from a balcony in a Malibu house owned by the Kings, where she lived.

 The story took place in several locations.
 First of all, in Malibu, California, where Marilyn Barnett decided to file a lawsuit against Billie Jean King.
 Then in Orlando, Florida, where King was playing a tennis tournament when she found out the news.
 And eventually, in Los Angeles, where the tennis champion held the press conference that would change the course of her life.